gbrock/laravel-table/README.md

     protected $sortable = ['username', 'email', 'created_at'];
 ```

 This adds the `sortable` scope to your model, which you should use when retrieving rows.
-Altering our first example,
+Altering our example,
-the database call / Table creation:
+`$rows = User::get()` becomes:

  ```php
  $rows = User::sorted()->get(); // Get all users from the database, but listen to the user Request and sort accordingly